perry-mitchell/Legacy-perrymitchell.net/README.md

 My blog has had a long history - originally Wordpress, then migrated to Hexo.
 I even tried building it again inside of Jekyll.
 There is legacy data in the front matter properties as well as a huge `wp-content` directory left over from Wordpress (full of images).

+### Hexo
+The posts in this repo were taken directly from my previous [Hexo](https://hexo.io/) blog.
+If you're migrating, posts from Hexo blogs (and most likely Jekyll as well) should work without change in this configuration.

 ## Building
 You can start playing with the blog locally by running `npm run start` - This will build the blog and then serve it locally on port 4000.